codeship/shipyard/styleguide/components/buttons.md

 ---

 ### Common Buttons Tags
-<p class="text-light margin-bottom-md" markdown="1">The button classes can be applied to any type of html tag to achieve the desired result.
-The most common examples being the `button`, `a`, and `input` tags as seen in the example below.</p>
+The button classes can be applied to any type of html tag to achieve the desired result.
+The most common examples being the `button`, `a`, and `input` tags as seen in the example below.
+{: .section-description }

 <div class="margin-bottom-lg">
   {% btn Button %}